Compound-QA: A Benchmark for Evaluating LLMs on Compound Questions: Compound-QA Benchmark

 \subsection{Data Statistics}

 Our Compound-QA dataset consists of three main subsets: understanding, reasoning, and knowledge.
 Each subset includes five types of compound questions: Factual-Statement, Cause-and-Effect, Hypothetical-Analysis, Comparison-and-Selection, and Evaluation-and-Suggestion.
-For each question type, we generate 100 data points, totaling 1,500 data points across all types.
-We use \texttt{gpt-4o} to generate the QA pairs and employ \texttt{gpt-3.5-turbo} for validation.
+We generate 100 data points per type in each subset (5 types × 3 subsets), resulting in 1,500 data points in total.
+We use \texttt{gpt-4o} to generate the QA pairs.